ux-design/animator-js/README.md

     <div class="logo"></div>
 ```

-Define the graphic style of the element
+Define the graphic style of the element and the transform-origin as well

 ```html
 <style>